Introduction: Are Passwords Becoming Obsolete?

 Summary

-Passkeys are not just a tech trend — they are the future of secure, easy logins.
+Passkeys are not just a tech buzzword — they are the future of secure, easy logins.

 As a Windows user, you can already use them today with just a few simple steps.

-Start using passkeys for your Google or Microsoft accounts and experience the difference.
+Start by enabling passkeys for your Google or Microsoft accounts and experience the difference:

 ✔️You might also find these helpful: